refaktor/rye/INTRO_1.md

 So, words are similar to variables in Python.
 And what is __print__ then?

-### Builtin functions
+### Native functions

 __print__ above looks a lot like __age__ and __description__.
 It looks like a word and it is a word.
-But this word is linked to another type of value, a __builtin function__.
+But this word is linked to another type of value, a __native function__.

-Builtin behind _print_ accepts 1 argument, so rye evaluates expression on the right to get that value.
-Then the builtin prints it.
+Native behind _print_ accepts 1 argument, so rye evaluates expression on the right to get that value.
+Then the native prints it.

 Better late than never, now would be a good time to do: